element0355/monero-dashboard/README.md

 https://demo.x-delegate.io

-The demo does not show active connections
+The demo does not show active connections, and is connected to a daemon running on the testnet.

 # Requirements